 Figure 8.3.3.1-1: Discovery of Modules related to SDT Device

 8.3.3.2 DataPoint value retrieving

+Retrieving value of a DataPoint is possible only through retrieving all DataPoints which belong to particular ModuleClass.

-The procedure to get DataPoint value is as follows:
+The procedure to get values of all DataPoints which belong to particular ModuleClass is as follows:

-Utility application (ADN-AE-1) sends an RETRIEVE request to server (IN-CSE) with information which DataPoint should be retrieved.
+Utility application (ADN-AE-1) sends a RETRIEVE request to server (IN-CSE) with information which ModuleClass's DataPoints should be retrieved.

-Server (IN-CSE) responds with current value of the DataPoint.
+Server (IN-CSE) responds with current values of all DataPoints which belong to the ModuleClass that was requested..

 Figure 8.3.3.2-1: DataPoint retrievement